R3Conclave/conclave-core-sdk/docs/docs/system-requirements.md

 Although it is possible to _build_ an enclave project in any [mode](tutorial.md#enclave-modes) on any of the listed platforms, it is only possible to _run_ simulation, debug or release mode enclaves in a Linux environment.
 It is therefore recommended that you develop and test your enclaves using mock mode first before building in simulation, debug or release mode for testing or deployment on a Linux system.
+Please be sure that the environment variable _SGX_AESM_ADDR_ is not set when running Conclave in debug or release mode.
+Failing to do so will prevent the enclave from starting up.

 It's possible to run Conclave applications built in simulation mode (but not debug or release) on operating systems other than Linux, but this requires some additional work to set up a linux environment: